MERN-Quiz-App/Quiz-App-Docs/README.md

 - Being a quiz enthusiast, I am always looking for every opportunity to learn new things and practice my knowledge.
 - I always want to challenge myself and have constant checks on my knowledge level.
 - I always wanted to exhibit my knowledge on various subjects by creating Quiz an challege others.
-- It is always exhilarating to compete against other quiz enthusists.
+- It is always exhilarating to compete against other quiz enthusiasts.
 - I wanted to have an app which is free and simple to use.

 Challenges :